 So you want to start a regular weekly marriage meeting?
 Ready to take your relationship to the next level?
-Looking for support as you stay close, connected, and in healthy communication with your partner?
+Looking for support as you strengthen your relationship, stay connected, and build healthy communication with your partner?

 Here are 6 steps for getting started on your weekly relationship check-ins:

 For check-ins to be a success, both partners need to be on board.
 To introduce the idea to your partner, find a time when your partner is likely to be receptive, i.e. not when he/she is tired, hungry (erm…hangry) or stressed.
 It’s also best to introduce the idea of a weekly check-up with words of affirmation rather than criticism.